-The Licenses page displays a summary of licensed features that are configured on the Services Router and a list of the licenses that are installed on the router.
-The information on the license management page is summarized in Table 68 on page 165.
+The Licenses page displays a summary of licensed features that are configured on the Services Router and a list of licenses that are installed on the routers.
+The information on the license management page is summarized in Table 68 on page 163.